Author Archive

 Enjoy a 42°C warm bath, with the experience intensified by the cold, crisp air above the surface.
 Hot tubs are available at Badholmen, and outdoor baths are included in 7° Bath & Sauna.

-WARM – Mareld Spa
+WARM – Marholmen

 COLD – cold Bath with sauna